appbaseio/reactive-manual/content/docs/base-components/SelectedFilters.md

 The `SelectedFilters` component itself doesn't have any props.

-Facet type components have a prop `showFilter` (defaults to `true`) which can be used to control whether the component's selected state appears in the SelectedFilters component.
+Most ReactiveSearch filter components have a prop `showFilter` (defaults to `true`) which can be used to control whether the component's selected state appears in the SelectedFilters component.
 There is also a `filterLabel` prop which controls how that component is displayed.

 As an example, check [MultiList usage](/basic-components/multilist.html#usage) to see how `showFilter` and `filterLabel` can be used.